-LCD Control Registers
+LCD Control Register

-The LCD COM driver enables a range of selections to be provided to suit the requirement of the LCD panel which is being used.
+The LCD COM driver enables a range of bias current selections to be provided to suit the requirement of the LCD panel which is being used.
 The bias resistor choice is implemented using the ISEL1 and ISEL0 bits in the SCOMC register.